stated-tech/Grants-Program/applications/application-template.md

 [This document](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) is our Proof of Concept for building a preferendum pallet, which will act as an easy on-ramp for contributors to take part in on-chain governance via proxy accounts.
 In this paper, we introduce a new way of comprehending on-chain governance via a cutting-edge 18th century old voting system.

-We basically introduce a weighted system to help people participate in on-chain governance equally, no matter how many tokens they have. **Root uses a composable voting system inspired by Borda’s Count to compute voting and allow DAO contributors to create preferendums directly linked to the governance pallets.
+We basically introduce a **weighted voting system** to help people participate in on-chain governance equally, no matter how many tokens they have.

+**Root uses a composable voting system inspired by Borda’s Count to compute voting and allow DAO contributors to create preferendums directly linked to the governance pallets.
 This computational voting system is at the core of Root’s decision-making platform.**

 - As DAO participant on Root, I can create alternatives to a proposal’s subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.